Characters: Adventure Time Minor

 - Divergent Character Evolution: At first, Lemongrab and Lemongrab 2 are essentially the same in every way.
 In "Too Old" they're shown to have become different, but with disastrous consequences: though Lemongrab 2 has become nicer and learned the error of his ways, Lemongrab has taken major levels in cruelty and insanity.

-- Hair-Trigger Temper: Although not so obvious like his clone.
+- Hair-Trigger Temper: Though downplayed compared to his clone.
 In "Too Old" it's nearly nonexistent, presumably because he's very, very weak from hunger and from being sick.

 - Handicapped Badass: He later suffers from the loss of his legs, most of his health, and half of his head.
 That doesn't stop him from being a hero and a martyr for the cause of the lemon people.